 Further layers about root causes of poverty can be teased out of this book using the example of her family’s status in Mexico based on who owned large tracts of land and the socio-economic disparities inherently causing multi-generational poverty for those without land.

 This can then be compared to other countries, including the United States.
-Ryan’s Newbery winning book is based on her own mother’s story and is a rich reading experience that we highly recommend. [chapter book, ages 8 and up]
+Ryan’s Newbery-winning book is based on her own mother’s story and is a rich reading experience that we highly recommend. [middle grade, ages 8 and up]

 Paper Things by Jennifer Richard Jacobson